implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Converts a hexadecimal representation of an `int` (little-endian, 32-bit, e.g., "0xbadf00d" or "badf00d") to an actual `int`.
+Converts a hexadecimal representation of an int (little-endian, 32-bit, e.g., "0xbadf00d" or "badf00d") to an actual int.